tshepang/blog/content/overly complex action sequences.md

 I am a fan of action sequences in movies, but only if the complexity is kept to some limit.
 Too often, A-class movies add a lot of complexity to the mix, as if that equates to excellence, or increases chances of selling more tickets.
-Here\'s examples from the most guilty:
+Here's examples from the most guilty:

 1. [The Adventures Of Tintin: The Secret Of The Unicorn]
 2. [The Hobbit: An Unexpected Journey]